dannymagnus/CI_MS1_RRWeddings/README.md

 The two categories of users are first time users, who will be visiting the page for the first time, and return visitors, who will be returning to finalise their purchase and book.
 #### First-time users

-1. As a first time user; I want to be able to get ideas and inspiration for my wedding stationery.
+1. As a first time user; I want to be able to navigate the site and access the information easily.
-2. As a first time user; I want to be able to navigate the site and access the information easily.
+2. As a first time user; I want to be able to get ideas and inspiration for my wedding stationery.
-3. As a first time user; I want to see that the businesses values match my own
+3. As a first time user; I want to see that the businesses values match my own.
 4. As a first time user; I want to find some wedding stationery that will set the tone of my wedding and give that ‘wow’ factor.
 5. As a first time user; I want to be able to see some indication of prices and timescales so I know whether this product is right for me.
 6. As a first time user; I want to be able to contact the business if I have any initial queries.